williamjroche/Gender-Detection-CV/README.md

 ## Author

-- Wiliam Roche
+- William Roche
 - Electrical Engineering Student
 - Florida Polytechnic University
 - LinkedIn link in bio

-Built as a personal computer vision project to explore CNN design, real-time inference pipelines, and OpenCV integration, and to improve robtics projects
+Built as a personal computer vision project to explore CNN design, real-time inference pipelines, and OpenCV integration, and to improve robotics projects